ledgerium-io/ledgeriumutility/README.md

 - http

 **hostname**
-- testnet.ledgerium.net <If you want to connect to toorak>
+- toorak01.ledgerium.net <If you want to connect to toorak specific node>
-- 138.197.193.201 <If you want to connect to flinders specific node>
+- flinders01.ledgerium.io <If you want to connect to flinders specific node>

 **port**
 - e.g. 9000 for Websocket